This instant pot apple crisp is so good! It’s a quick and easy instant pot apple dessert recipe that tastes amazing!

 - Place the covered push pan on to the center of the foil sling and carefully lower into the instant pot.
 Fold the ends of the foil sling over the top of the covered push pan.

-- Close the lid and set to "sealing".
+- Close the lid and set the pressure release valve to sealing.

 - Enjoy immediately.

-We love a great apple dessert and this instant pot apple crisp is the perfect way to celebreate fall!
+We love a great apple dessert and this instant pot apple crisp is the perfect way to celebrate fall!